-This Irish recipe that uses Kerrygold cheese and butter has our mouths watering!
+This Irish recipe, which features Kerrygold cheese and butter, has our mouths watering!

-Kerrygold products have developed a dedicated following stateside in recent years, so we thought it's high time to explore some recipes that use the beloved Irish butter and cheeses.
+Kerrygold products have developed a dedicated following in the United States in recent years, so we thought it was high time to explore some recipes that utilize the beloved Irish butter and cheeses.

 Made from the milk of grass-fed, never hormone-induced, Irish cows, Kerrygold ultimately yields a product that has a rich, golden texture and smooth, creamy flavor.